superhadoken/UriParser/README.md

 Build and run the console application in VS/IDE of choice.

 ### UriModelAssembler
-Provides access to `UriModel` class - this could be to create a helper library (albiet the internal Uri class is much more substantial).
+Provides access to `UriModel` class - this could be to create a helper library (albeit the internal Uri class is much more substantial).

 ### TODO List
 * Implement a user input reader to allow URIs to be typed